The provisions of this chapter shall govern the materials, design and installation of water heaters and the related safety devices and appurtenances.

-Water heaters shall be installed in accordance with the manufacturer’s instructions.
+Water heaters shall be installed in accordance with the manufacturer’s installation instructions.
 Oil-fired water heaters shall conform to the requirements of this code and the International Mechanical Code.
 Electric water heaters shall conform to the requirements of this code and provisions of NFPA 70.
 Gas-fired water heaters shall conform to the requirements of the International Fuel Gas Code.

 Elevation of water heater ignition sources and mechanical damage protection requirements for water heaters shall be in accordance with the International Mechanical Code and the International Fuel Gas Code.